 2. Marketing Keeps Businesses Competitive

 A SWOT analysis is an integral component of a strategic marketing plan, identifying the company’s strengths, weaknesses, opportunities and threats.
 This assessment should be done against the backdrop of competitors to gain insight into why consumers buy from certain businesses.
 To stay ahead of the competition and capture share in their market share, companies must constantly improve their products or services by out-pacing what competitors are offering with superior benefits or features.

 More than advertising, it is marketing that drives sales.
 Advertising only gets so far when it comes to drawing customers in; marketing creates the incentives that encourage people to purchase and keep buying the products.
 With the correct packaging, pricing, and promotions in place, marketers are able to drive more purchases with greater frequency.

-Throughout the marketing process, there are several initiatives that can be included.
-A marketing plan is usually drawn up as part of the annual business plan.
-The marketing plan for the coming year is usually based on the previous year’s plans unless the business wants to undertake drastic changes in response to market, industry, or environmental developments.
-Among the marketing initiatives that are detailed in marketing plans include: tapping new market segments, exploring new market areas, repackaging products, developing and launching new products, and holding promotions for products that need a little push.
+As part of the marketing process, there are various initiatives that can be included.
+A marketing plan typically forms part of an annual business plan and it typically builds off previous year’s plans unless drastic changes are needed due to market, industry or environmental developments.
+Common marketing initiatives outlined in these plans include tapping new market segments, exploring new areas, repackaging products for resale, developing and launching new items and holding promotions for products needing extra encouragement.